Information for parents and carers

 caused by changes in genes and some may run through the family.

-Ear, Nose and Throat surgeon (ENT):
+Ear, Nose and Throat surgeon (ENT)

-your child’s airway, breathing and surgical management of any hearing loss.
+The ENT surgeon will assess and manage your child’s airway, breathing and surgical management of any hearing loss.

-Clinical Psychologist:
+Clinical Psychologist

-development, appearance concerns, bullying and teasing, making decisions about treatment and surgery and preparation and support pre and post- surgery.
+The clinical psychologist’s role within the team is to offer assessments and support to children, young people and families in relation to a variety of issues, such as development, appearance concerns, bullying and teasing, making decisions about treatment and surgery and preparation and support pre and post- surgery.

 Ophthalmological Surgeon